Christ lutheran church

 12. How will I know what to do during worship?

 The pastor or assisting minister will usually indicate when to stand or sit or most anything else.
 Just keep an eye open and an ear up!
-Ushers will indicate when you can come forward for communion.
-As for anything else, people are generally pretty helpful in a friendly unobtrusive sort of way.
+As for anything else, people are generally pretty helpful in a friendly, unobtrusive sort of way.

 13. How do I become a member?